jukofyork/aiassistant/README.md

 - **Streaming**: Enable/disable real-time response streaming
 - **Message Types**: Choose between System and Developer messages

-## Best Practices

-### Effective Prompting

-1. **Be Specific**: Provide clear context about what you want to achieve
-2. **Use Selections**: Select relevant code portions rather than entire files
-3. **Add Context**: Use "Add As Context" for background information
-4. **Iterate**: Use "Discuss" for follow-up questions and refinements

-### Workflow Integration

-1. **Code Review**: Use before committing changes
-2. **Learning**: Use "Explain" on unfamiliar code patterns
-3. **Debugging**: Combine with Eclipse's error detection
-4. **Documentation**: Generate comments and documentation regularly

-### Performance Tips

-- Clear conversation history periodically for large projects
-- Use streaming responses for better perceived performance
-- Configure appropriate timeouts for your network conditions
-- Bookmark frequently used API configurations

 ## Troubleshooting

 ### Blank/Grey Browser Widget